Live for Speed: Competition

 LFS is also related to V1 Championship which was launched in 2008 and shown on TV in the United Kingdom.
 V1 Championship is a competition arranged by a company called V1 Championship Limited whose aim is to discover a new British racing driver talent.
 LFS was used as a part of the driver selection process in addition to physical and psychological tests before testing in real cars.
 If successful in V1 Championship, the contender would acquire a seat in a racing team and would have required to fully commit to have a career in motorsport.

 Thanks to this co-operation with V1 Championship, LFS acquired a license to use the Formula BMW car and to help at modelling it to the game.
 An opportunity to add Rockingham Motor Speedway to LFS came through a contact from V1 Championship, and the track has been announced to be part of the S3 content.
 However, the track was not playable until game version 0.6K, released in December 2015.

 Future development

 LFS was used by Turtle Entertainment and Volkswagen to showcase the new Scirocco in Leipzig Games Convention in 2008.
-A competition using LFS was held and the prize was a real Scirocco car.
-The Scirocco release for Live for Speed had been scheduled for December 19, 2008, however it has been delayed indefinitely due to unexpected fatal flaws in the latest patch and with the Scirocco itself, forcing the LFS team to remake the suspension system and tire physics.
+A competition using LFS was held and the prize was a real Volkswagen Scirocco car.
+The Scirocco release for Live for Speed had been scheduled for 19 December 2008, however it has been delayed indefinitely due to unexpected fatal flaws in the latest patch and with the Scirocco itself, forcing the LFS team to remake the suspension system and tire physics.